neeraj9/napp/doc/design-proxy.md

 - GET /ollama-litellm/api/version (served from Ollama)
 - GET /ollama-litellm/api/tags (served from static JSON file)
+- POST /ollama-litellm/api/show (served from static JSON file)
 - POST http://localhost:8000/v1/chat/completions
 - Other calls are forwarded to Ollama

 Note:
-- api/tags is served from static json file for tighter control and allow serving non-ollama models as well.
+- api/tags and api/show are served from static json files for tighter control and allow serving non-ollama models as well.

 The default port used by proxy is 8882, so we can setup ollama endpoint as follows.